Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 I set up passkey auth for a small section of my personal site where my account is the only one, so I don't need a new user signup process.
 I don't need account recovery either, since I can always SSH into my server and reset stuff manually if I need to.

 I used the FastAPI Python framework on the backend (chosen mostly due to my familiarity with it), and web browser clients on the frontend.
-Since public keys are completely safe to publish and I only have a few of them, I just hardcoded my public keys into the server script.
+Since public keys are completely safe to publish and I only have a few of them, I just hardcoded my public keys into the server script instead of dealing with a database.

 You can see the full code for this implementation in [its git repo](https://github.com/Densaugeo/tir-na-nog).
 This article is based on [this commit](https://github.com/Densaugeo/tir-na-nog/commit/c7ae004de8d6797ae4ce7fb98804da1577e390a0).

-## Stage 0: Imports and Stuff
+## Stage 0: Backend Library (Python)

-Obviously, to do something like this you're going to need libraries.
+Obviously, to do something like this you're going to want a library.
 Fortunately, you have options here:
 - "py_webauthn" is an up-to-date webauthn library that you can easily install with <text style="color:#8f8">`python -m pip install webauthn`</text>.
 - "Python WebAuthN" is an unmaintained library you should not use.
 It is installed by running <text style="color:#f88">`python -m pip install py-webauthn`</text>.
 - Make sure you don't accidentally run <text style="color:#f88">`python -m pip install py-webauthn`</text> when trying to install py_webauthn - always use <text style="color:#8f8">`python -m pip install webauthn`</text>!

+It's probably not *that* hard to handle passkeys without a backend library, but you'd need to handle specialized passkey messages that are probably some sort of struct packed into a binary buffer with some cryptographic signatures.
+That's not convenient in either Python or Javascript, but this is one of the few bits of passkey handling that a library can currently do for you, so take advantage.

 ## Stage 1: Challenge